cimentadaj/ml_socsci/03_trees.md

 * Fit the model
 * Calculate the $RMSE$ of the model

 How far is the $RMSE$ of 'optimized' model from the previous model?
-Is it worth chosing this model over the other one?
+Is it worth choosing this model over the other one?
 Why didn't we run `times = 100` for the previous model?

 <details>
   <summary><strong>> Answer </strong></summary>